 Proposals for volumes in this category should be submitted (preferably electronic) to one of the series editors, and will be referred A provisional judgment on the acceptability of a project can be based on partial information about the work: a first draft, or a detailed outline describing the contents of each chapter, the estimated length, a bibliography, and one or two sample chapters.
 A final decision whether to accept will rest on an evaluation of the completed work.

-Edited collections Edited collections will be considered for publication provided that they are coherent, timely, and focussed, and of lasting interest.
+Edited collections will be considered for publication provided that they are coherent, timely, focused, and of lasting interest.

 Such collections should be planned and proposed by a volume editor or small team of editors.